SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API is used to generate a knowledge-based quiz about the employee to verify authenticity.
-A series of questions relating to the employee's profile will be asked to which the employee is required to answer.
+This API is used to generate a knowledge-based quiz about the candidate to verify authenticity.
+A series of questions relating to the candidate's profile will be asked to which the candidate is required to answer.
 Based on these answers, a score will be generated.

 ## Submit KBA Quiz